sakshisharma84/mke-docs/content/docs/reference/authentication/authentication.md

 # Authentication

 Mirantis Kubernetes Engine (MKE) 4 uses Dex for authentication.
-If you want to use a different authentication component, disable the authentication in the MKE configuration file and add your preferred method.

----
-***CAUTION***

-Be aware that if you opt to use an authentication method other than Dex, you will need to undertake all tasks and responsibilities associated with configuring and maintaining that method.

----

 For more information on authentication feature status per release, go to [MKE 4 releases](https://github.com/Mirantis/mke-docs/blob/main/content/releases/README.md).